 What is the course about?

 Discover how jokes work - and write and hone your own.
-In this course, we'll uncover the devices and techniques that lie behind the classic one-liner, and we will look at how to get the best out of a joke, by exploring clarity, wording, structure and more.
+In this short course, we'll uncover the devices and techniques that lie behind the classic one-liner, and we will look at how to get the best out of a joke, by exploring clarity, wording, structure and more.

 What will we cover?